 Who are We?

 The Association is run by up to 12 postgraduate students who work voluntarily on your behalf.
-The pillar of the Association is our Executive Assistant, Sue Kelly, who is likely to be your first point of contact.
+Our Executive Assistant, Fran Denton, is likely to be your first point of contact.

 We actively work with the University to ensure the unique concerns of postgraduates are included in University policies.
 An important aspect of this work is the Minimum Resources Agreement, which specifies the minimum resources all research students are entitled to.